Who Is Bill Nye?

 Soon after, Seattle's PBS KCTS-TV produced the show Bill Nye the Science Guy, an educational television program that aired from September 10, 1993, to June 20, 1998.
-Nye hosted the show, which aimed to teach science to a preteen audience: Each of the show's 100 episodes focused on a specific topic.
-The show is often used in schools as an educational tool.
-Over its five-year run, the show won 19 Emmy Awards; Nye personally received seven Emmys, for writing, performing and producing.
+Nye hosted the show, which aimed to teach science to a preteen audience: Each of the 100 episodes focused on a specific topic, making them valuable resources for schools.
+Over its five-year run, the show won 19 Emmy Awards; Nye personally received seven Emmys for writing, performing and producing.

 After the show ended, Nye went on to work on other television shows, including The Eyes of Nye, a science show aimed at an older audience, and the Planet Green Network's Stuff Happens program.
-He also hosted the 100 Greatest Discoveries show, and appears in videos for several attractions at Walt Disney World and Epcot, including one with Ellen DeGeneres.
+He also hosted the 100 Greatest Discoveries show and began appearing in videos for several attractions at Walt Disney World and Epcot, including one with Ellen DeGeneres.

-Additionally, Nye has played a science teacher in a Disney movie and on the television crime drama Numb3rs.
-He has been a guest in segments of several other shows, including The Weather Channel and Who Wants to Be a Millionaire.
-Nye also appeared on Larry King Live several times to talk about global warming — a favorite subject of his — and space exploration.
-In 2013 Nye took on a different type of television role.
-He joined the cast of celebrity contestants on the popular competition Dancing with the Stars.
+Among his TV credits, Nye played a science teacher in a Disney movie and on the television crime drama Numb3rs.
+He also appeared on Larry King Live several times to talk about global warming — a favorite subject of his — and space exploration.
+In 2013, Nye took on a different type of television role by joining the cast of celebrity contestants on the popular competition Dancing with the Stars.

 'Bill Nye Saves the World'

-In 2017 Nye teamed up with Netflix and launched his own show, Bill Nye Saves the World, which explores science topics that affect people's everyday lives, inviting celebrity guest speakers as well as experts to join in on the discussions.
+In 2017, Nye launched a Netflix show, Bill Nye Saves the World, which explores science topics that affect everyday lives and invites both celebrity guest speakers and experts to join in on the discussions.

 Science and Space